Duolingo Chinese – Should I Believe The Hype?

 I found the same when trialing out the Japanese course.
 There are three alphabets in Japanese and there is no real description about why, and how they link.
 It can be a tad confusing when in the lesson.

-Learn Chinese on YouTube – The Simple Guide
+Learn Chinese on YouTube // The Simple To Follow Guide

 How to Learn Chinese on YouTube So you want to learn Chinese on YouTube?
 YouTube can be an incredibly powerful tool for learning Chinese online.
 However, sometimes it can be a little tricky to navigate.
 There are many hidden gems…